ietf-wg-acme/acme/draft-ietf-acme-acme.md

 the client to the server.
 HTTPS provides server authentication and confidentiality.
-With some ACME-specific extensions, JWS provides authentication of the client's request payloads, anti-replay protection, and integrity for the HTTPS request URI.
+With some ACME-specific extensions, JWS provides authentication of the client's request payloads, anti-replay protection, and integrity for the HTTPS request URL.

 ## HTTPS Requests